Nonlinear Hall Effects induced by Berry Curvature Dipole in CuPb$_9$(PO$_4$)$_6$O: RESULTS AND DISCUSSION

-First, we study the electronic structure of LK-99 through the analysis of density of states and band features without the consideration of spin orbit coupling (SOC) effects.
-Fig. \ref{fig2}(a) presents the total density of states, which shows the system is metallic as there is a huge peak at the Fermi level.
-The huge peak of density of states is followed by some scarcity along positive direction up to the energy value of 3.1 eV.
-However, the density seems richer below the Fermi level.
-Among the four elements, the largest contribution to this density is by Cu-3$d$, followed by O-2$p$, as indicated by the thickness of the lines in Fig. \ref{fig2}(c) and \ref{fig2}(d).
+We begin by investigating the electronic structure of LK-99 through an analysis of the density of states and band features.
+Fig. \ref{dos-band}(a) depicts the total density of states, indicating that the system is metallic due to a prominent peak at the Fermi level.
+This peak resembles a Van Hove singularity (VHS) and is followed by a relative scarcity of states in the positive energy range up to 3.1 eV.
+In contrast, the density of states is notably richer below the Fermi level.
+The presence of the VHS is linked to the existence of flat bands near the Fermi level, primarily contributed by Cu orbitals.

+Among the five d orbitals, the most significant contribution to this density is by Cu-3d$_{yz}$ and Cu-3d$_{xz}$, as indicated by the thickness of the lines in Fig. \ref{dos-band}(b).
 Here, the thickness of the lines represents the sum of the squares of coefficients associated with the basis states used in the expansion of the Kohn-Sham wavefunction into localized orbitals.
-We see two isolated bands near the Fermi level, which produce the peak in density of states in Fig. \ref{fig2}(a).
-The dispersion seems relatively flat near in the plane $\Gamma$-M-K-$\Gamma$.
-Also, the flat characteristics of the band has been shown from the minimal model as in Ref \cite{tavakol2023minimal}.
-This flatness of the bands is more prominent when the Hubbard U potential is taken into account as done in the Ref \cite{griffin2023origin}.
-The isolated bands are mainly contributed by Cu-3d$_{yz}$ and Cu-3d$_{zx}$.
-Also O-2$p$ has some contribution to these bands.
-Below these bands O-2$p$ orbitals seems dominating over Cu-3$d$ orbitals.
-Most of the transport phenomenon of the system is governed by these two bands due to their low energy states so rest part of our discussion focuses on the features of these bands.
+We see isolated flat bands near the Fermi level, which are the result of the VHS peak in the density of states in Fig. \ref{dos-band}(b).
+These flat characteristics of the band have been shown from the minimal model as in Ref \cite{PhysRevB.109.L100504}.
+This flatness of the bands is more prominent when the Hubbard U potential is taken into account, as done in the Ref \cite{griffin2023origin}.
+Below these bands, the O-2p orbitals seem to dominate over the Cu-3d orbitals.
+Most of the transport phenomena of the system are governed by these two bands due to their low energy states; therefore, the rest of our discussion focuses on the features of these bands.